wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Mobile Results for Basic (non-smartphone) Device

 == Changelog ==
+2.0.2 -March 3, 2011
+    Fixed a critical problem that appeared in 2.0.1 because of a silly error on the coders' part.

 2.0.1 -March 3, 2011
     Fixed a JavaScript issue that prevented the options from being displayed in Firefox.
     Added null parameters to some get_page() calls to prevent warnings.